brittni-and-the-polar-bear/brittni-and-the-polar-bear.github.io/subscribe.md

-# subscribe to brittni and the polar bear's email list
+# subscribe to our email list

 Powered by [Mailchimp](https://mailchimp.com/)